 3.1 Set up model

-We cannot do next job without finishing current job.
-Therefore, we have to sum days needed for the current job and previous jobs (finished on the same one machine) to compute total days.
-Per the problem, the total days should be less than left days.
+We cannot do the next job without finishing the current job.
+Therefore, we have to sum days needed for the current job and previous jobs (finished on the same one machine) to compute the total days.
+Per the problem, the total days should be less than the left days.

 3.2 Apply Excel Solver to solve the problem

 Click on Solver in Analysis group to open Solver Parameters dialog box.
 Fill the Solver Parameters dialog box as shown in Figure 3.2.
 The evolutionary engine was used here.